otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-relationships.md

 ### Department Controller

-In the `controllers` directory, create a new file called `department.mjs`.
+In the `controllers` directory, create a new file called `department.js`.
 Add the following code to the file.

 ```js
 import { PrismaClient } from "@prisma/client";